 To achieve the benefits of thermal testing with conduction, thermal platforms also known as Hot/Cold Plates are used to force devices to specific temperatures.
-While Thermal Platforms may not work for every application, where they do, they offer a distinct advantage in speed, accessibility, efficiency and production throughput.
+While Thermal Platforms may not work for every application, where they do, they offer a distinct advantage in speed, accessibility, efficiency, and production throughput.
 Items with irregular surfaces or even vials or beakers can often be fixtured to work well on a platform and allow for much better cost efficiency than found with temperature chambers.

 For heat transfer reasons, the best physical configuration for the Device Under Test (DUT) is one with a flat thermally conductive surface and low profile.
 Think something shaped like a book.
 However, the term “flat” can be critical when it comes to proper, efficient thermal conduction testing.
-Typically, the surface of most thermal platforms are Blanchard or disc ground to within 0.005”.
-Likewise the bottom surface of the DUT must be very flat too for good heat transfer.
+Typically, the surface of most thermal platforms is Blanchard or disc ground to within 0.005”.
+Likewise, the bottom surface of the DUT must be very flat too for good heat transfer.

 If the bottom of the DUT had just the slightest bow to it, even only a few thousandths of an inch, sometimes no appropriate amount of pressure can accomplish full surface to surface contact.
 The bottom of the DUT could easily be missing a large area of contact, occasionally a surprising amount of the surface is not in contact at all.
 You can often get a good visualization of the surface flatness by placing a flat straightedge against the bottom of your device.
 Additionally, microscopic surface variations are very important.
-The following, on the left is a microscopic picture (200x) of an aluminum surface that would look perfectly flat to the casual viewer.
+The following, on the left, is a microscopic picture (200x) of an aluminum surface that would look perfectly flat to the casual viewer.
 You can see a very small percentage of the surface would actually be available for contact.
 On the left, a Blanchard ground surface maintains much better overall flatness at the microscopic level.

-Losing a large percentage of contact between the DUT and platform surface can be hugely wasteful of resources and you may not be performing the test you think. it can definitely affect production throughput as a consideration for improving thermal performance.
+Losing a large percentage of contact between the DUT and platform surface can be hugely wasteful of resources and you may not be performing the test you think. it can definitely affect production throughput as consideration for improving thermal performance.
 Let’s talk about some ways to resolve and/or improve this issue:

 Thermal Grease – The heat transfer can be improved by applying thermal grease between the surfaces.
 Especially when the surfaces cannot be made as flat as desired.
-Much has been written, some of it contradictory within the realm of high performance CPUs regarding the best thermal grease.
+Much has been written, some of it contradictory within the realm of high-performance CPUs regarding the best thermal grease.
 If you can achieve flat surfaces little or no grease will be required.

 A few things to remember about thermal grease: